Tutorials

 Click on the Next button to go on continuously.

-c) Clicking on GO
+c) Clicking on Explore.

-Tutorial 3 – Crystal structure solution of Paracetamol compound by direct space methods
+Tutorial 3 – Crystal structure solution of paracetamol compound by direct space methods

-Select the input file paracetamol.exp.
+Then select the input file paracetamol.exp.

 References